dangeles/dangeles.github.io/_posts/2016-12-31-newyearpost.md

 First things first: What the heck 2016?

 2016 was a bad year for statisticians.
 It was a year we dislike thouroughly: An outlier.
-Usually, what scientists and statisticians like to do with outliers is nothing.
+Usually, what scientists and statisticians like to do with outliers is to ignore them.
 We like to take them, look at them for a second and then say, repeat the experiment.
 Or, if you can't do that, use a robust method to make it *less informative*.